Universal bound on the Lyapunov spectrum of quantum master equations: Main result

-This last inequality only asserts that the largest Lyapunov exponent of an expansive flow is less than the sum over all the exponents.
-We thus deduce the chain of inequalities
+This last inequality asserts that the largest Lyapunov exponent of an expansive flow is less than the sum over all the exponents.
+Thus, we arrive at the chain of inequalities:

+Even if $\mathsf{W}$ depends on the initial data, the bound is in terms of the trace of the reshaped generator, which is clearly independent of any initial condition.
+We elaborate more on this in the remark~\ref{sec:remark} below.